 NPS works in partnership with the Norwalk Fire and Police Departments to create an inclusive safety culture, so that everyone can improve his or her level of readiness.
 A critical component in the plan is the classroom response to an incident at school.
 School staff plan and train for weather events, fire, accidents, intruders and other threats to student safety.
 Everyone has a responsibility in a school emergency including students, teachers, staff and administration, and parents/caregivers.

-Our school safety program includes a Standard Response Protocol (SRP) based on four simple actions: Lockout, Lockdown, Evacuate and Shelter.
+Our school safety program includes a Standard Response Protocol (SRP) based on five simple actions: Hold, Secure, Lockdown, Evacuate and Shelter.
 In the event of an emergency, the action and appropriate direction will be announced.
 Please take a moment to review these actions, outlined at the link below, and talk to your child about the need to be safe at home and at school.

 Each school will drill these actions over the course of the school year.
 We encourage you to practice these actions at home as well, such as having family fire drills.